deepakrs12/react-nextjs-demo/README.md

 Command to run the project -
   > `npm run dev`

-Command to view DB in prisma studio -
+Command to view created DB in GUI -
   > `npx prisma studio`